Modeling the GRB jet properties with 3D general relativistic simulations of magnetically arrested accretion flows: Introduction

 GRBs are seen as relativistic jets pointing towards our line of sight, when observed from Earth.
 Relativistic jets are ubiquitous phenomena in many accreting black hole sources.
 It is widely assumed that the properties of the accretion inflow affect the properties of the jet.
 The process which is responsible for driving accretion in magnetized disks is considered to be the magnetorotational instability (MRI) as described by \cite{BalbusHaw1991}.
-The formation of the magnetically arrested disk (MAD) has been invoked recently to explain the properties of the jets observed (see \cite{AbramowiczFragile2013} for a review).
-In such scenarios a large scale bipolar field is accumulated around the central object due to the inward accretion of the plasma.
+The formation of the magnetically arrested disk (MAD) has been invoked recently to explain the properties of the jets observed (see \cite{AbramowiczFragile2013} and \cite{KoganMADreview2019} for a review).
+In this scenario a large scale bipolar field is accumulated around the central object due to the inward accretion of the plasma.
 Such a large-scale field is unable to dissipate locally by the magnetic diffusivity, unlike a small-scale field, and cannot be absorbed if the central object is a black hole.
 The field thus accumulates in the innermost region of the accretion disk and results in the formation of a MAD \citep{Narayanetal2003}.
-In such a situation, the interchange instability comes into play subsiding the MRI which already should have developed initially due to the turbulence in the magnetized accretion flow \citep{Proga2006}.
+The accumulation of magnetic flux which impedes with the accretion was noted even before in MHD simulations, which was later termed as the formation of a MAD \citep{ProgaBegelman2003, Igumenshchevetal2003}.
+In this situation, the interchange instability comes into play subsiding the MRI which already should have developed initially due to the turbulence in the magnetized accretion flow \citep{Proga2006}.
 The accretion further proceeds in a MAD state mainly due to the interchange instability.
 The presence of large-scale bipolar fields in the accretion disks is often associated with the formation of astrophysical jets observed at various scales.
 Depending on the mass load, the magnetically driven jets can be classified into Poynting jets and hydromagnetic jets.
 The Poynting jets are naturally self-collimated and are powered either by the disks themselves or by the rotation of the black hole \citep{BZ1977, 2000ApJ...531L.111L}.
 The existence of the MAD state can be linked to the production of powerful Poynting jets \citep{Igumenshchev2008}. \cite{Tchekhovskoyetal2011} showed the formation of relativistic jet from a MAD state and the extraction of rotational energy of the black hole by the emitted jet according to the Blandford-Znajek mechanism.
 The other possible mechanism for jet launching in short GRBs is explained by neutrino-dominated accretion flows (NDAFs) \citep{Popham99,2002ApJ...579..706D,2004MNRAS.355..950J,2017Liu_Gu}.
 Since the post-merger disks are transparent for neutrinos, NDAFs are cooled continuously by neutrino emissions.
 This scenario proposes that some emitted neutrino energy can be transferred to a pair fireball through neutrino-antineutrino annihilations to generate the collimated jets along the axis perpendicular to the disk plane \citep{1991AcA....41..257P, Jaroszynski:1995mf, richers:15, Just:2016dba, Perego2017}.